-A large survey campaign has been carried out during each design stage.
 Final design required additional in situ and laboratory tests to check stratigraphy, ground's strength and deformability parameters.
 The water table flows along the same direction of the Isarco River while remaining independent from it.
 The water table is bounded at the sides and at the base of the rock surface by the Bressanone granite.
-Hydrogeological studies were carried out in the valley bottom sector, near future tunnels, with the aim of assessing the characteristics of the aquifer and in particular determining the maximum permeability and speed values of the water table, which are of considerable importance for the success of the consolidation intervention preparatory for the tunnel excavation.
-Alluvial deposits have a maximum hydraulic conductivity equal to 1.9×10^{-3} m / s, with a maximum speed, estimated by tracer tests, equal to approximately 14-16 m / g.
+Hydrogeological studies were carried out in the valley bottom sector, near future tunnels, with the aim of assessing the characteristics of the aquifer and in particular determining the maximum permeability and speed values of the water table, which are of considerable importance for the success of the consolidation intervention.
+Alluvial deposits have a maximum hydraulic conductivity equal to $1.9 \times 10^{-3}$ m/s, with a maximum speed, estimated by tracer tests, equal to approximately 14-16 m/d.